Hacker0x01/docs.hackerone.com/docs/hackers/background-checks.md

 ### What are the benefits of being a background checked hacker?
 Being a background-checked hacker makes you eligible to participate in:
-* HackerOne Clear programs (programs that require you to have Clearance in order to participate in)
+* HackerOne Clear programs (programs that require you to be background checked in order to participate)
 * Live hacking events that require background-checks
 * [Retesting](/hackers/retesting.html)